Contingent Payment Mechanisms for Resource Utilization: Characterization and Optimality of CP

-\paragraph{IR and ND Ranges} If an allocated agent is charged payment $(z,y)$ above her zero-profit curve, her expected utility would be negative since $u(z,y)$ decreases in $z$ and $y$.
-We call the area weakly below an agent's zero-profit curve the \emph{IR-range} for the agent.
-For any two-part payment $(z,y)$, the expected revenue (e.g. payment from the agent to the mechanism) is $rev(z, y) = y + z \cdot \Pm{V < -z}$. \if 0

-\fi We call the set of payments $(z, y)$ for which $rev(z, y)$ is non-negative as the \emph{ND-range} (no-deficit range) for this agent.
-The ND range depends an agent's own type, meaning that fixing two part payment $(z,y)$, whether the mechanism runs into deficit depends on the type of the assigned agent.
+An agent gets negative expected utility if she is allocated and charged a payment $(z,y)$ above her zero-profit curve.
+We call the area in the $(z,y)$ space weakly below an agent's zero-profit curve the \emph{IR-range} for the agent.
+For any $(z,y)$, the expected revenue (e.g. payment from the agent to the mechanism) is $rev_i(z, y) = y + z \cdot \Pm{V_i < -z}$.
+We call the set of $(z, y)$ for which $rev_i(z, y) \geq 0$ the \emph{ND-range} (no-deficit range) for this agent.